| Singing in praise of the Lord

 praise of Prophet Mohammed, the Sufi saints, and then the qawwali

+starts.
 According to sufism, the devotee is a lover and

 God is the beloved.
 The qawwals narrate the state of separation